The psychologist trying to get more help for Hong Kong's suicidal, depressed youth

 Once I was able to accept that it’s okay to have a mental health issue, then I was able to do things to try to improve and make myself feel better.

-She ended up studying psychology and, as a clinical psychologist today, committing to helping youths with mental disorders – developing early intervention and assessment tools to spot mental issues before it is too late.
+She ended up studying psychology and, as a clinical psychologist today, committing to helping at-risk youth – developing early intervention and assessment tools to spot mental health issues before it is too late.

 What drives her, says fiance Mark Altosaar, is her “appreciation of how difficult it is to struggle”.
 He adds: “For her, (it’s) unacceptable that a student has to try to commit suicide before getting noticed.”